Senescence-associated secretory phenotype: Benefits

 SASP can aid in signaling to immune cells for senescent cell clearance, with specific SASP factors secreted by senescent cells attracting and activating different components of both the innate and adaptive immune system.
 The SASP cytokine CCL2 (MCP1) recruits macrophages to remove cancer cells.
 Although transient expression of SASP can recruit immune system cells to eliminate cancer cells as well as senescent cells, chronic SASP promotes cancer.
 Senescent hematopoietic stem cells produce a SASP that induces an M1 polarization of macrophages which kills the senescent cells in a p53-dependent process.

 Autophagy is upregulated to promote survival.

 SASP factors can maintain senescent cells in their senescent state of growth arrest, thereby preventing cancerous transformation.
 Additionally, SASP secreted by cells that have become senescent because of stresses can induce senescence in adjoining cells subject to the same stresses, thereby reducing cancer risk.

 SASP can play a beneficial role by promoting wound healing.
 SASP may play a role in tissue regeneration by signaling for senescent cell clearance by immune cells, allowing progenitor cells to repopulate tissue.
 In development, SASP also may be used to signal for senescent cell clearance to aid tissue remodeling.
 The ability of SASP to clear senescent cells and regenerate damaged tissue declines with age.
 In contrast to the persistent character of SASP in the chronic inflammation of multiple age-related diseases, beneficial SASP in wound healing is transitory.
 Temporary SASP in the liver or kidney can reduce fibrosis, but chronic SASP could lead to organ dysfunction.

 Modification

 Senescent cells have permanently active mTORC1 irrespective of nutrients or growth factors, resulting in the continuous secretion of SASP.
 By inhibiting mTORC1, rapamycin reduces SASP production by senescent cells.

+Regulation by CRISPRi

+Recent genome-wide CRISPR interference (CRISPRi) screens have identified genes whose selective inhibition modulates specific components of the SASP during inflammation-induced senescence, such as that triggered by interleukin-6 (IL-6).
+These approaches have helped distinguish molecular regulators of replicative senescence from those involved in inflammatory senescence, providing new targets for studying aging-related pathways.

 SASP has been reduced through inhibition of p38 mitogen-activated protein kinases and janus kinase.

 The protein hnRNP A1 (heterogeneous nuclear ribonucleoprotein A1) antagonizes cellular senescence and induction of the SASP by stabilizing Oct-4 and sirtuin 1 mRNAs.